MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 6. In the **Description** box, enter **For marketing department users**.
 Users will see this information in an access package's details.

+7. Under **Enabled, select No**.

-7. **Enabled for external users** allows users in selected external directories to be able to request access packages in this catalog.
+8. **Enabled for external users** allows users in selected external directories to be able to request access packages in this catalog.
 No changes will be made to this setting.

-# RobertS -- Technically the Enabled (step 8) comes before External Users (step 7) in the UI.
-To me, it makes more sense to rerevse these two items.

-8. Under **Enabled, select No**.

 9. You may choose to enable the catalog for immediate use or disable if you intend to stage it or keep it unavailable until you intend to use it.
 For this exercise, the catalog does not need to be enabled.